Ryan Lewis

-Ryan Scott Lewis (born March 25, 1988) is an American record producer, DJ, videographer, photographer, graphic designer, music video director, rapper, and songwriter.
-Along with producing his own album, Instrumentals, Lewis produced the albums The VS. EP (2009), The Heist (2012), and This Unruly Mess I've Made (2016) as part of the duo Macklemore & Ryan Lewis.
-In 2006, Lewis befriended rapper Macklemore on Myspace and soon after became the behind-the-scenes partner of a successful duo, producing, recording, engineering and mixing all of the duo's music, as well as directing the music videos for "Same Love", "Thrift Shop", "And We Danced", "Otherside (Remix)", "Can't Hold Us", "Irish Celebration", "My Oh My", "Victory Lap", "Downtown", "Brad Pitt's Cousin" and "White Walls" and designing promotional graphics.
+Ryan Scott Lewis (born March 25, 1988) is an American musician and record producer based in Seattle, Washington.
+Along with producing his own album, Instrumentals, Lewis produced the recordings The VS. EP (2009), The Heist (2012), and This Unruly Mess I've Made (2016) as part of the duo Macklemore & Ryan Lewis.
+He also directed 12 Macklemore & Ryan Lewis videos.

+In 2006, Lewis befriended rapper Macklemore on Myspace and soon after became his behind-the-scenes partner, producing, recording, engineering and mixing all of the duo's music and directing the music videos for "Same Love", "Thrift Shop", "And We Danced", "Otherside (Remix)", "Can't Hold Us", "Irish Celebration", "My Oh My", "Victory Lap", "Downtown", "Brad Pitt's Cousin" and "White Walls" and designing promotional graphics.

 Early life

-Ryan Lewis was born on March 25, 1988, to Julie and Scott Lewis.
+Lewis was born in Spokane, Washington, to Julie and Scott Lewis.
 Lewis has two sisters, Teresa and Laura, four years and two years older than he is, respectively.
 At an early age, he played guitar in rock bands with his childhood best friend Ryan Sanson, and nursed a growing interest in music production around the age of 15.
-Lewis attended Ferris High School in Spokane, Washington, and graduated from Roosevelt High School in Seattle.
+Lewis attended Ferris High School in Spokane and graduated from Roosevelt High School in Seattle.
 He graduated from the University of Washington majoring in Comparative History of Ideas.

 Career

 2006–2008: Career beginnings

 Lewis became a professional photographer and videographer.
 In 2008, he released his debut extended play, Instrumentals, with four alternative hip hop songs.
-In the same year, Lewis collaborated with Rhode Island-based emcee Symmetry in a self-titled work, released as an LP.
+In the same year, Lewis collaborated with Rhode Island–based emcee Symmetry in a self-titled work, released as an LP.